Students to receive up to £40,000 on the EY Assurance Scholarship

 “We’re delighted to be further developing our relationship with EY with this generous bursary scheme.
 This initiative offers 25 students £5,000 per year of study on our BSc in Accounting, Auditing and Finance programme.
 And it provides work placements at EY with a view to a permanent role upon graduation.
 This is a great opportunity for students to develop both the academic knowledge and the practical skills they will need to develop their future careers, as well as a business network to help them on that journey.”

-Find out more about the EY Scholarship.
+Find out more about the EY Scholarship (2017 entry only).

 This is a great opportunity for students to develop both the academic knowledge and the practical skills they will need to develop their future careers.